DSevenT/QPmR/README.md

 # QPmR
-This is a python version of the QPmR algorithm developed in Matlab by Porf.
-Tomas Vyhlidal
+This is a python version of the QPmR algorithm developed in Matlab by Prof. Tomas Vyhlidal

 ## Disclamer
 ---------